ramitsurana/awesome-openstack/README.md

 ![dsc09941](https://cloud.githubusercontent.com/assets/8342133/10628863/39364500-77e7-11e5-873a-d436f8a2a35c.jpg)

+>"Talent wins games, but teamwork and intelligence wins championships." by Michael Jordan

+Without the help from these [amazing contributors](https://github.com/ramitsurana/awesome-openstack/graphs/contributors), building this awesome-repo would never has been possible.Thank You very much guys !!

 # What is Openstack ?

 >  OpenStack is a free and open-source cloud-computing software platform.Users primarily deploy it as an infrastructure-as-a-service (IaaS).
 The technology consists of a group of interrelated projects that control pools of processing, storage, and networking resources throughout a data center—which users manage through a web-based dashboard, through command-line tools, or through a RESTful API..